UsmanGhias/AutomatedDairyFarm/README.md

-# Dairy Management System with Python and Django
+# Dairy Management System with Django Rest Framework and React

 The Dairy-Management-System is a software-based application that works as a Dairy Software to maintain daily milk records by registered account members (dairy managers).
 Customers can log in and view their customer ledger page.